algoasylum/ExploringTheUnseen/Posts/LinePlots-urban-2020.md

 Here every row represents a Pollutant and every column a City for better comparision across the board.

 Taking a look at PM10 levels again we see Delhi leading the PM10 levels folowed by Kolkata.
 We see reduction in PM10 levels for these cities after March.
 Kolkata's PM10 starts above Indian standards but as we reach July it is already before WHO guidelines, a good improvement.
 Hyderabad, Chennai and Mumbai have relatively low levels of PM10 to begin with, already under Indian standards and towards July fall under WHO standards as well.
+Chennai seems to have PM10 data missing for the month of May.

 ### Lets take a transpose.